College Prep Systems

 • Getting started in tasks (initiating)

-• Physically organizing your spaces and stuff
+• Physically organizing your spaces and your materials

 • Regulating your emotions